Esthela Acero: Life

 On 20 November 2018 Diana Atamaint became president of the National Electoral Council after an internal election.
 There were five members of the council and two of them, Enrique Pita and José Cabrera, supported her election while the other two, Luis Verdezoto and Acero did not.

-In July 2022 she was being impeached as it was alleged that the National Electoral Council had failed to investigate irregularities in the 2021 general election.
+In July 2022 she was impeached due to allegations that the National Electoral Council had failed to investigate irregularities in the 2021 general election.
 Charges were made against her and Diana Atamaint, Enrique Pita, José Cabrera and Luis Verdesoto (even though he was no longer a councillor).
-Joel Abad and Mario Ruiz Jácome alleged that the council had not investigated inconsistancies in 39,000 ballot boxes.
+Joel Abad and Mario Ruiz Jácome alleged that the council had not investigated inconsistencies in 39,000 ballot boxes.
 There were doubts as to whether the National Assembly's Oversight Commission were allowed to impeach the council.
 On 12 July a proposal to halt the impeachment process made by Ana Belén Cordero was accepted by the commission.